lissuin/Lissuin/README.md

 ### 🖥️ Portfolio Website

+*Currently in development.*

-A simple personal portfolio website built with HTML and CSS.
+A personal portfolio website built with HTML and CSS.

 ### 🐍 Python Utilities

+*Currently in development.*

-A collection of small Python tools and practical exercises created while improving my programming skills.
+A collection of small Python projects and practical tools.

 ### 🐧 Linux & IT Notes

+*Currently in development.*

-My personal learning notes covering Linux, networking and basic IT concepts.
+Personal notes and exercises covering Linux, networking and fundamental IT concepts.

 ## Goals